-Either way, regardless of what anybody tells you, you will want the recording done in a professional studio by people who have made audiobooks many times before.
+Regardless of what anybody tells you, you will want the recording done in a professional studio by people who have made audiobooks many times before.

-Why?
-Well, too often people go to studios that have never recorded an audiobook before, but assume that because they’re a studio they’ll know how to record a voice for spoken word.
+But why?
+Too often people go to studios that have never recorded an audiobook before, but assume that because they’re a studio they’ll know how to record a voice for spoken word.

 Unfortunately, this is not always the case, recording a voice for spoken word is a very specific discipline.